Candidate Information

 The Illinois House is one of two chambers of the state legislature (Illinois General Assembly).
 Representatives are vested with the power to make laws, come up with a state budget, act on federal constitutional amendments, and propose constitutional amendments to the state constitution.
 The Illinois House of Representatives also holds the power to impeach executive and judicial officials.
 There is a total of 118 Representatives, one from each individual legislative district.
 Your Representative represents you at the state level.
 They have an office in Springfield (the state capital) and a local office in the district.
 (Illinois House of Representatives information)

-Sharon Chung (incumbent)
+Current Rep: Sharon Chung

 Illinois State Courts